 The administration connected to requesting and granting Access to Research Infrastructures should be kept to a minimum.

+Open science

+Research Infrastructures should adopt and promote open science, the approach to research based on cooperative work that emphasizes the open sharing of knowledge, results and tools as early and widely as possible.
+When ‘open’ cannot be the default, the principle of ‘as open as possible, as restricted as necessary’ should be followed.

 Research data management

-Research Infrastructures should have a research data management policy ensuring that research data are appropriately maintained, archived for a reasonable period, and available for review and (re-)use.
+Research Infrastructures should have a research data management policy ensuring that research data are appropriately maintained, archived for a reasonable period, and available for review and (re-)use in compliance with FAIR principles.
 Research Infrastructures and Users should have an agreement on how to (re-)use the data.
-If appropriate, they are also encouraged to consider providing open access to research data.
+If appropriate, they are also encouraged to consider providing open Access to research data.

 User instruction